zeroamps/android/README.md

 ### Troubleshooting

 If loading takes too long you might be in so called LOOP, but don't panic.
 Just enter recovery mode.
-You can get to recovery mode the way you get to dowload mode, but this time don't hold Volume Down, but Volume Up.
+You can get to recovery mode the same way you get to dowload mode, but this time don't hold Volume Down, but Volume Up.
 From the menu choose wipe data/factory reset and confirm it.
 Then choose reboot system now and the issue should be resolved.

 ![Recovery mode](https://github.com/chovanj/Android/blob/master/android-system-recovery-3e.jpg)